Terminal stage of highly viscous flow

-The present paper begins with a critical survey of the shear misfit model.
-For glass formers with secondary relaxations, one can reduce its number of temperature-dependent parameters to three, namely the short time shear modulus, the terminal relaxation time $\tau_c$, and the amplitude of the secondary relaxation peak.
-The model is applied to squalane, a short chain polymer with a strong secondary relaxation peak, where there is a happy combination of high precision shear relaxation measurements \cite{nibo,squa2017} with a high precision terminal aging measurement \cite{ag2020}.
-As will be seen, the two measurements together provide a convincing proof not only for the validity of the theoretical analysis of the terminal stage \cite{bu2018a}, but also for its extension to a reversible Kohlrausch tail \cite{bu2018b}.
+The present paper begins with the further development of the shear misfit model, showing that it predicts a small $\delta$-function in dielectric and other spectra.
+The second aim is the quantitative treatment of density fluctuations, deriving their relation to shear and energy fluctuations.
+Thirdly, for glass formers with secondary relaxations, one can reduce its number of temperature-dependent parameters to three, namely the short time shear modulus, the terminal relaxation time $\tau_c$, and the amplitude of the secondary relaxation peak.
+The model is applied to measurements in two vacuum pump oils \cite{tina} and in squalane, a short chain polymer with a strong secondary relaxation peak, where there is a happy combination of high precision shear relaxation measurements \cite{nibo,squa2017} with a high precision terminal aging measurement \cite{ag2020}.

-After this introduction, the paper proceeds with the discussion of the previous theoretical shear misfit work \cite{bu2018a,bu2018b} in Section II, correcting three smaller errors in these two papers.
-Section III describes the fit of shear \cite{nibo,squa2017}, dielectric \cite{nibo}, and aging data \cite{ag2020} in squalane in terms of the shear misfit model.
-Section IV discusses and summarizes the consequences.
+After this introduction, the paper proceeds with the discussion of the previous theoretical shear misfit work \cite{bu2018a,bu2018b} in Section II, correcting three smaller errors in the former papers, and deriving equations for adiabatic and isothermal density fluctuations.
+Section III describes the fit of shear \cite{tina,nibo,squa2017}, compressibility \cite{tina,hex}, dielectric \cite{tina,nibo}, and aging data \cite{ag2020} in two vacuum pump oils (DC704 and PPE) and squalane in terms of the shear misfit model.
+Section IV discusses and summarizes the results.